SafouaneM/Genshin-Web-App/README.md

 - [] User can update/remove account (details)

+- [x] User can add characters they own to their list  and keep track of how many constellations they have

+- [] User can edit characters they own to their list  and keep track of how many constellations they have

-- [] User can add characters they own to their list  and keep track of how many constellations they have
+- [] User can remove characters they own to their list  and keep track of how many constellations they have

 - [X] Have a list of all the characters you own